MohammadYAmmar/Shell-script-Video-to-GIF-Windows-Subsystem-Linux/README.md

 https://aka.ms/wslstore

 2 - Depends on the system you will be running it on, if you need to run Windows you will need Java as well as Linux as a subsystem.
-Linux is enough just shell script.
+Linux is enough just run shell script.

 # Results:
 This shows the process of seeing the result using the tool [for the record, this is an animation that I converted through the tool]